Njisanes9/CapaCiti---Python/README.md

 Sampling techniques:

 - Aggregation - it is the summarization of raw data for analysis.
-Agrigating data provides answers that help make decisions.
+Aggregating data provides answers that help make decisions.
  - Transposing data - it is when you want to turn rows into columns and columns into rows to facilitate analysis.
 When transposing, each value from a column becomes a new column.
  - Normalization - In this context, normalizing data converts data from diffent scales to the same scale.
 If you want to compare columns whose measurements use different units, you want to normalize the data.
  - Min-Max Normalization -